 The FDA-approved label for Vicodin lists common side effects including drowsiness, dizziness, lightheadedness, nausea, and vomiting.

-Rare but serious side effects listed for Vicodin include addiction, liver failure, severe skin and hypersensitivity reactions, respiratory depression, head injury, and acute abdominal problems.
+Rare but serious side effects listed for Vicodin include misuse and addiction, liver failure, severe skin and hypersensitivity reactions, respiratory depression, head injury, and acute abdominal problems.

 For more details about this treatment, visit: